 Geneviève Cimon, Director

 Genevieve is a passionate advocate for youth, social justice, and community partnerships.
 For twenty years, she worked at the National Arts Centre as their Senior Director of Learning and Community Engagement where she helped increase access to the arts for countless youth living in rural and remote communities across Canada and in the far north.
-She is now a consultant for arts organizations and is the Interim Executive Director for Propeller Dance, an integrated mixed ability dance company.
-She recently completed her Executive MBA with a focus on social innovation and partnerships and is excited to join the CCHC Board.
+She is now a consultant for arts organizations and is the Interim Executive Director for Propeller Dance.

 Elizabeth Cain, Staff Representative

 Elizabeth is a family nurse practitioner at Centretown CHC in the Urban Health and Seniors Outreach programs.
 Elizabeth has worked for multiple agencies in Ottawa, Vancouver and the United States supporting individuals facing homelessness, addiction, and health conditions resulting from poverty and other social determinants of health.
 She is happy to join the CCHC board as a term staff representative.